You may have seen this post about Facebook’s new algorithm that cuts down on the number of posts you see.

 When you’re done selecting, click on People you see first to make sure all of your favorites are included.
 Pay particular attention to make sure that my pages are listed.
 (Just kidding, follow what you want.)

 This should help you see what you want to see.
 But make sure to like and comment on posts from people and pages you wish to keep seeing.
-Under Facebook’s new algorithm, your interactions with posts will be what count the most.
+Under Facebook’s new algorithm, your interactions with posts will be what counts the most.